redding/sanford/README.md

 ## Hosts

 To define a Sanford host, include the mixin `Sanford::Host` on a class and use the DSL to configure it.

-Within the `configure` block, a few options can be set:
+A few options can be set:

 * `ip` - (string) A hostname or IP address for the server to bind to; default: `'0.0.0.0'`.
 * `port` - (integer) The port number for the server to bind to.